mayu2989/puch-7B07951D/README.md

 # MST - Puch AI Hackathon Project

 ## 💡 Project Introduction
-Welcome to the official repository for the MST team's project for the Pucgh AI Hackathon!
+Welcome to the official repository for the MST team's project for the Puch AI Hackathon!
 Our project is a demonstration of our skills in leveraging artificial intelligence and machine learning to build a solution to a real-world problem.

 ### Project Focus
 - **What it does**: [Briefly state what your project does, e.g., "An AI-driven platform that assists users in making informed decisions based on data analysis."]